 #binarypig: It is a scalable Binary Data Extraction in Hadoop.

-#Securing DevOps: Know the Security techniques for DevOps that examines best practices used in securing web applications and their infrastructure.
+7. DevOps#Securing DevOps: Know the Security techniques for DevOps that examine best practices used in securing web applications and their infrastructure.